cignium/hypermedia-client/README.md

 the appearance of the rendered output.

-The following classes are available (this documentation is a work in progress, information about the different CSS-classes and how to use them will be updated):
+The following classes are available (this documentation is a work in progress, information about the different CSS-classes and how to use them will be updated.
+For now, you can use the Developer Tools in your browser to see which CSS-classes are connected to the element you wish to style):
  * ct-app
  * ct-error-tooltip
  * ct-json-debugger